air force family

 All Air Force civilian personnel—including non-appropriated funds, or NAF, employees; Guard and Reserve; and family members may use the program at no charge to the individual or family member.

-The EAP provides the same services and same access to care provided in the past with continued access 24/7 via telephone, website or in-person.
+The EAP provides the same services and access to care provided in the past with continued access 24/7 via telephone, website or in-person.
 Call 866-580-9078 or click the button below to be taken to the new EAP portal where you can:

 Military and Family Life Counselors (M&FLC) provide non-medical counseling; addressing life skills topics such as anger management, conflict resolution, parenting, parent and child communication, relationship issues, and marriage enrichment, as well as challenges with the military lifestyle, including deployment stress, reintegration, relocation adjustment, separation and loss.